Does Travel Insurance Cover AirBnb? Everything You Need to Know

 - If the Airbnb is or becomes uninhabitable

-Having travel insurance heading into an Airbnb stay offers plenty of benefits and protection as a guest.
+Having a travel insurance plan heading into an Airbnb stay offers plenty of benefits and protection as a guest.
 At a fraction of the cost of your stay, a policy can offer financial protection for you and your group.

 Does Airbnb Offer Travel Insurance?

-According to Airbnb’s website, “Guests in the U.S., U.K., and Europe can buy travel insurance when booking a trip on Airbnb.”
-This insurance is offered through Generali, and guests can add the policy to their booking when making a reservation.
-The premium will be shown as a line item at checkout.
+Airbnb’s insurance policy is offered in partnership with Generali Travel Insurance, and guests can add the policy to their booking when making a reservation.
+The price of the policy will be shown as a line item at checkout.

-What Does it Cover?
+What Does Airbnb Insurance Cover?

 How Much Does Airbnb Travel Insurance Cost?

-Much like most comprehensive travel insurance policies, AirBnb’s travel insurance premium is a percentage of the total reservation cost.
-Generally, the cost of Airbnb travel insurance is similar to the cost of a policy purchased through a travel insurance provider or comparison site like Squaremouth.
-Your premium will depend on the length of the stay, the destination, and other risk factors.
+Generally, the cost of Airbnb travel insurance is similar to the cost of a policy purchased through a third-party travel insurance comparison site like Squaremouth.
+Your premium will depend on the length of your stay, your trip costs, your age, and other risk factors.
+To better understand pricing, try getting a quote for third-party coverage via our quote tool.

-Where Should You Get AirBnb Travel Insurance?
+Should You Get Your Travel Insurance Through AirBnb?

 Is It Worth It to Get Travel Insurance For An Airbnb?